Insights

 Neil has undertaken several framework lead roles for building services engineering services, with experience in both public and private sectors.
 He has also led individual projects out of these frameworks, both as a design manager and technical lead, including new academies for Aberdeenshire Council and global manufacturing facilities for General Electric.

-TFT supported the updated Whole Life Carbon Framework, to make it easier for our industry to act on minimising whole life carbon and residual emissions across a building’s entire lifecycle.
-The Framework combines principles for whole life carbon reduction, with practical prompts to apply to your buildings and projects.
+TFT helped to create this updated version of the Whole Life Carbon Framework, to make it easier for our industry to act on minimising whole life carbon and residual emissions across a building’s entire lifecycle.
+The work combines principles for whole life carbon reduction with prompts on how to apply it to real buildings and projects.

-It builds on the UKGBC’s original Net Zero Carbon Buildings Framework (2019), which clarified the high-level definition and delivery of net zero carbon buildings.
+The UKGBC's original Net Zero Carbon Buildings Framework (2019), set the stage for this guidance, by clarifying the high-level definition and delivery of net zero carbon buildings.

-Now, as the IPCC continues to emphasise the urgency of deep emissions reductions as part of limiting warming to 1.5°C, this guidance is essential to give the built environment the tools to tackle both operational and embodied carbon emissions across all asset types.
+Now, as the Intergovernmental Panel on Climate Change (IPCC) calls for urgent and deep emissions reductions to limit global warming to 1.5°C, this guidance is essential to give the built environment the tools to tackle both operational and embodied carbon emissions across all asset types.

 We’re glad to be part of the programme with the UKGBC and our fellow project partners.
 Together, we're committed to creating the conditions for our clients and wider industry to embed whole life carbon thinking into every stage of a building's lifecycle.